diogogithub/gnu-social/INSTALL.md

 The following software packages are *required* for this software to run correctly.

-- PHP 5.6+      PHP7.x is also supported.
+- PHP 7+        PHP7.x is also supported.
 - MariaDB 5+    MariaDB 10.x is also supported.
-- Web server    Apache, lighttpd and nginx will all work, see sample configuration files in the web root.
-Please use PHP-FPM and configure mod_rewrite (or equivalent) for an optimal experience.
+- Web server    Apache, lighttpd and nginx will all work.
+CGI mode is recommended and also some variant of 'suexec' (or a proper setup php-fpm pool)
+                NOTE: mod_rewrite or its equivalent is extremely useful.

-Your PHP installation must include the following PHP extensions for a functional setup of GNU Social:
+Your PHP installation must include the following PHP extensions for a functional setup of GNU social:

 - openssl       (compiled in for Debian, enabled manually in Arch Linux)
-- php5-curl     Fetching files by HTTP.
+- php-curl      Fetching files by HTTP.
+- php-exif      Exchangeable image information.
-- php5-gd       Image manipulation (scaling).
+- php-gd        Image manipulation (scaling).
-- php5-gmp      For Salmon signatures (part of OStatus).
-- php5-intl     Internationalization support (transliteration et al).
+- php-intl      Internationalization support (transliteration et al).
-- php5-json     For WebFinger lookups and more.
+- php-json      For WebFinger lookups and more.
+- php-mbstring  String manipulation
-- php5-mysqlnd  The native driver for PHP5 MariaDB connections.
-If you use MySQL, 'php5-mysql' or 'php5-mysqli' may be enough.
+- php-mysql     The native driver for MariaDB connections.

-Or, for PHP7, some or all of these will be necessary.
-PHP7 works and on the development servers we are successful running PHP7.2.
-This is a good list of PHP modules you will want installed with PHP7:
-    php7.0-bcmath
-    php7.0-curl
-    php7.0-exif
-    php7.0-gd
-    php7.0-intl
-    php7.0-mbstring
-    php7.0-mysql
-    php7.0-opcache
-    php7.0-readline
-    php7.0-xmlwriter
+- php-gmp       For Salmon signatures (part of OStatus)
+- php-bcmath    Arbitrary Precision Mathematics
+- php-opcache   Improved PHP performance by precompilation
+- php-readline  For interactive scripts
+- php-xml       XML parser
+- php-ds        Faster data structures

-NOTE: In Arch Linux, at least PHP5 requires manual enabling in the relevant php.ini for some modules, most notably 'gmp'.
+NOTE: Some distros require manual enabling in the relevant php.ini for some modules.

 Better performance
 ------------------